Errepulify/Geert_The_Nature_Nerd/README.md

 - I received inspiration for this project from the travels i been on to.
 - My mentor Juan Monetti who helped and explained me alot.
 - Special thanks to the tutor team of Code Institute to answer all my questions I had during this milestone project.

+# Contact
+To contact me feel free to email me to address below:

+ `geert.developer@gmail.com`

+## Disclaimer
+The content of this website is educational purposes only.